 Bank of America SCRA Compliance Program

 Bank of America has developed an enterprise compliance program.
 Key components of the SCRA Compliance Program are described below:

 - SCRA training and awareness programs for all associates

 - Proactive outreach efforts aimed at notifying servicemembers or their spouses of their rights and encouraging servicemembers to contact Bank of America for additional information pertaining to SCRA rights and benefits, as well as to educate customers about other special programs and services developed by the Bank for military personnel.

-- Mandatory pre-foreclosure verifications, occurring at multiple stages, using the Department of Defense/Defense Manpower Data Center to ensure that SCRA protected active duty customers and dependants are not foreclosed or evicted from their property and places of residence.
+- Mandatory pre-foreclosure verifications, occurring at multiple stages, using the Department of Defense/Defense Manpower Data Center to ensure that SCRA protected active duty customers and dependents are not foreclosed or evicted from their property and places of residence.

-- Processes and verifications to prevent the repossession of personal property, such as, for example, for loan accounts secured by automobiles, boats and recreational vehicles.
+- Processes and verifications to prevent the repossession of personal property, such as, for example, for loan accounts secured by automobiles, boats, and recreational vehicles.

 - Routine monitoring of active duty customer accounts to ensure compliance with the SCRA, and to obtain up-to-date active duty status information.

 - Audit and quality control assessments to ensure compliance with the Act and the compliance program.